peterhoglund/gd-sheets/README.md

 Future releases
 ---------------
-This is a very early version of this addon, and should not be used in real projects yet.
-There are still lots of bugs and I had to down-scope a great deal to make it for the Godot Addon Jam.
+This is a very early version of this addon.
 Moving on I will work on:

 * Basic UX features (insert and move rows and columns, move between cells, sheets management, zooming, etc., etc.)
 * Accept different data types (integers, floats, strings, etc).
 Perhaps even arrays and objects.